 - Maybe someone straight-up told you that nobody likes you—maybe one of your parents.
 Or a bully.
 Or someone you thought was your friend.
 It may have been so long ago that you don’t even remember!

 - Sometimes beliefs like this seemingly come out of nowhere.
 When you are in a negative state of mind, you can start to believe negative things about yourself, even if you have no evidence that those things are true.
 Negative thoughts like this are a common symptom of depression and social anxiety.

 If you can identify where this thought is coming from, you can see it for what it is.
-It’s not a fact--it’s a negative belief.
+It’s not a fact—it’s a negative belief.
 And beliefs can be changed!

 Finding the middle ground

-Black and white thinking is rarely true.
+All-or-nothing thinking is rarely true.
 Most people are liked by some people and disliked by others.
 “You can’t please everyone,” the saying goes—and it’s true.
 Some people probably don’t like you.
 That’s okay—you probably don’t like most of them either!